 Send printed copies (including photocopies of images) to the editorial office address below.
-Send digital files to [ jcah AT concordia DOT ca ].
+Send digital files to.
 Typescripts for articles should not exceed 8,000 words, excluding endnotes.
 Essays should not exceed 4,000 words.
 Reviews of exhibitions and books are assigned by the editor-in-chief; proposals from reviewers are invited.
 Contributors receive a one-year subscription.

 Double-space throughout, including text, extracts, quotations, and endnotes.
 The Journal follows the Chicago Manual of Style, 15th Edition, and The Oxford Canadian Dictionary.

 Manuscripts will be reviewed by the editor-in-chief, in consultation with the editorial board.
 Suitable manuscripts will go through peer-review, to be returned to the author with recommendations.
 Acceptance for publication will be contingent on completion of revisions.
 Accepted manuscripts will be copy-edited and returned to the authors for approval.
 Proofreading is the author's responsibility.
 Authors will provide summaries of their articles or essays for translation.
 Authors are also responsible for obtaining permissions to quote extracts or reproduce illustrations.